 Being charged with a sex crime is a very serious matter.
 It can have a negative impact on everything from where you live, to where you work, and even your ability to find employment.
-That’s why it’s important to know: If you’re charged as a sex offender, will you always be considered a sex offender?
+That’s why it’s important to know: Are sex offenders always considered sex offenders after they are charged?

 This question depends on the exact crime with which you have been charged.
 While some crimes demand sex offender status for life, meaning you will be registered as a sex offender until the day you die, others do not have as long of a duration.